ArctosDB/documentation-wiki/_documentation/catalog.markdown

 To do this,

-1. Ensure that the “old” URL returns a 404 HTTP status code.
+1. Ensure that the "old" URL returns a 404 HTTP status code.
 You may do this in two ways:
     1. Delete the specimen.
 All users will then get the redirect.
-    2. Encumber the specimen with a “mask record” encumbrance.
+    2. Encumber the specimen with a "mask record" encumbrance.
 Users who do not have rights to bypass the encumbrance (*e.g.*, all public users) will then be redirected, while operators will be able to continue to access the record.